-

 Berkshire Hathaway Warren Buffets Family Office?

 Buffett, also known as the “Oracle of Omaha,” has used Berkshire as a vehicle to implement his investment philosophy—focusing on value and long-term opportunities.
-For Buffett, Berkshire has become a way to manage his own capital, mirroring the strategies he would use for a family office, prioritizing stability and consistent returns.
+For Buffett, Berkshire has become a way to manage his own capital, which mirrors the strategies he would use for a family office.
 It therefore acts like a Warren Buffet Family Office.

 Berkshire Hathaway sold around 390 million shares of Apple during the second quarter of 2024.
 At the end of the quarter, Apple was still the largest holding in Berkshire’s portfolio, worth $84.2 billion, although Buffett reduced the stake by nearly 50%.
 This followed the sale of 115 million Apple shares in the first quarter.
 It is important to note that Apple’s shares have resisted the broader tech weakness in the US market and have even posted slight gains.

 Another important trend in Buffett’s investment strategy has been the significant increase in Berkshire’s cash holdings, from $189 billion at the end of March to $276.9 billion in June.
 The substantial cash reserve enables Berkshire to take advantage of market opportunities, with interest income alone contributing billions of dollars.
-In the second quarter, Berkshire sold $75.5 billion of shares, the seventh consecutive quarter that net sales have exceeded purchases, indicating a cautious approach to new investments.
+In the second quarter, Berkshire sold $75.5 billion of shares.
+It was the seventh consecutive quarter that net sales exceeded purchases, which points towards a more conservative and skeptical investment strategy of Berkshire Hathaway in the future.

-Where Berkshire Hathway has invested, it has focused on Japanese trading houses and an increased position in Occidental Petroleum, highlighting its interest in global energy and commodities markets.
-As a result, Berkshire Hathaway continues to reflect Warren Buffett’s prudent yet opportunistic approach to investing, creating value for its shareholders over the long term.
+Berkshire Hathaway has also focused on Japanese trading houses and increased its position in Occidental Petroleum.
+This highlights its interest in global energy and commodities markets.

 Source: Der Aktionär